 The religious bodies or trustees have provided a licence for the Council to use the asset however these licenses are not provided in a written form.
 These licences do not create control of the asset by the Council.
-The religious bodies or trustees assert their continued control over the asset by permitting the asset to be used for precisely the purpose that the school wishes by the objectives of the religious bodies or trustees being the same as the governing bodies.
+The religious bodies or trustees assert their continued control over the asset by permitting the asset to be used for precisely the purpose that the school wishes by the objectives of the religious bodies or trustees are not provided.